Calculable/Strategy-Game/README.md

 ### React Technology Stack

-To write our frontend servce we decided to use React.
-React is the most popular frontend framework and provides therefore a lot of great documentaton.
+To write our frontend service we decided to use React.
+React is the most popular frontend framework and therefore provides a lot of great documentation.
 React was another new technology to us.
 We had previous experiences with javascript and npm but we have never used React before this assignment.

 The frontend uses the following other technologies: